Hop til indhold

 Pros

-• Fewer expenses as you only have to pay for the administration of one plan
+• Fewer expenses as you only have to pay for the administration of one pension plan

-• A better overview which makes it easy to adjust and change your savings plan.
+• You get a better overview which makes it easy to adjust and change your pension plan.

 Cons